 Big Ben & Houses of Parliament plus Westminster Abbey

-I was never in the right place to see the clock at night but Big Ben is a defining feature of the London skyline.
-The chimes of Big Ben have marked the passage of time since 1859!
-If you’re near Big Ben you can easily walk to to see the Houses of Parliament and Westminster Abbey.
+A defining feature of the London skyline, the chimes of Big Ben have marked the passage of time since 1859.
+If you’re near Big Ben you can easily walk to see the Houses of Parliament and Westminster Abbey.
 The Abbey has seen the coronations of every monarch for hundreds of years and there are some noteworthy people buried there as well.
-Go inside for me.
-Drop a comment and tell me your experience.
+Book a tour of Big Ben and Westminster Abbey.

 London Eye